rayvancouver/junit-report-annotations-action/README.md

 # junit-report-annotations-action
-Create an annotation of the build information and also list first n failed tests as seporate annotations
+Create an annotations for test results and send a message to slack for each failed test

 ## Example
 ```